Rolex watch murder: Prosecution's case

 Professor Chao Tzee Cheng, the forensic pathologist who conducted an autopsy on Poh, testified that he found extensive fractures on the left side of Poh's skull.
-The longest crack on her head measured about 13cm long.
-He said that these fractures were fatal that even if she had received medical help at the scene, doctors would not have been able to revive her.
-He said that these fractures could be inflicted by a blunt instrument and from behind, taking the victim by surprise.
-Professor Chao said he found slash wounds on the wrists of Poh, which might be inflicted to ensure that Poh would die even if the skull fractures did not kill her; in fact, she was already dead by the time her wrists were cut.
+The longest crack on her head measured about 13 cm long.
+He said that these fractures were fatal and that even if she had received medical help at the scene, doctors would not have been able to revive her.
+He said these fractures could be inflicted by a blunt instrument and from behind, taking the victim by surprise.
+Professor Chao said he found slash wounds on her wrists, which might have been inflicted to ensure that Poh would die even if the skull fractures did not kill her; in fact, she was already dead by the time her wrists were cut.

-The prosecution, in their case, presented that Jonaris had in fact premeditated the murder and wanted to kill Poh to rob her of her Rolex watch in order to give it as a birthday present to Saifon.
+The prosecution, in their case, claimed that Jonaris had in fact premeditated the murder and wanted to kill Poh to rob her of her Rolex watch in order to give it as a birthday present to Saifon.
 It was revealed in court that Jonaris first met Poh on 18 April 1998, and having seen her wearing a Rolex watch, he decided to rob her, and thus on 19 April, the day before the killing, Jonaris telephoned Poh and arranged to meet her early in the morning the next day for a photoshoot, requiring her services.
 In the phone call, Jonaris introduced himself as "Nigel", which Poh and Lee misheard as "Lai Joe" (which ironically, and indirectly linked him to his "Liar Joe" nickname and led to his capture).